 6) Pre-Medicine

 You’re not going to do much better than this.
-By completing a pre-med program, you’ll be ready for a seamless transition to medical school, and you’ll be coming in with the most prerequisites met of any degree type.
-Some of the courses you’ll take include:
+By completing a pre-med program, you’ll be ready for a seamless transition to school.
+Furthermore, pre med majors have the most prerequisites of any undergraduate degree type and a medical college admission test.
+Some of the courses determined by the medical school admissions committees you’ll take in this pre med major include:

 - General and Organic Chemistry